paldepind/Kran/README.md

   }
 }

-// Creates a new entity and adds two componets to it and initializes them var ent = Kran.entity().add(position, 100, 50).add(velocity, 2, 4,)
+// Creates a new entity, adds two componets to it and initializes them var ent = Kran.entity().add(position, 100, 50).add(velocity, 2, 4,)

 // Run all systems